ozgrozer/jaydon/readme.md

 If you're using Ubuntu you can run this command to install everything in **Before Installation** and **Installation** sections.

-> This would install Jaydon to the path you're currently on.

 ```
 curl -L https://raw.githubusercontent.com/ozgrozer/jaydon/master/install.sh | bash
 ```